Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 • Online Basic Maltese Tourism Product Course and Assessment

-Following the mandatory online assessments, the candidate shall sit for a Skills Verification Interview by an assessor selected by ITS according to their specific skills.
+Following the mandatory online assessments, the candidate shall sit for a Skills Verification Interview by an assessor selected by Skills Pass according to their specific skills.

 The applicant has the right to do a 1st resit free and 2nd resit against payment for the online assessments.
-In the event that the candidate fails the Skills Verification Interview, they will have the right to appeal the decision via the same portal against a charge of €100.
+If the candidate fails the Skills Verification Interview, they will have the right to appeal the decision via the same portal against a charge of €100.
 An independent verifier will then go through the recorded interview and their opinion is considered as final.
-If the applicant fails the Sector Verification Interview they will not be allowed to proceed through this process but will be diverted towards the basic Skills Pass process against a balance payment.
+If the applicant fails, the Skills Verification Interview they will not be allowed to proceed through this process but will be diverted towards the basic Skills Pass process against a balance payment.

 Category Start Date Fee

-Non-EU/EEA/EFTA Sector Skilled Workers not living in Malta Phase 1 shall be open as from April 2024, but enforced as from May 2024 €280
+Non-EU/EEA/EFTA Sector Skilled Workers not living in Malta Available as of April 2024 €280

-Non-EU/EEA/EFTA Sector Skilled Workers living in Malta Phase 1 shall be open as from April 2024, but enforced as from January 2025. €280
+Non-EU/EEA/EFTA Sector Skilled Workers living in Malta Available as of April 2024 and enforced as of January 2025 €280

 ELT Licensed Schools